esteban300/Premise/README.md

 </pre>

 <h4>Tip:</h4>
-By adding the class <pre style="display:inline;">same-height</pre> to each column you can easily force the columns to have the same height based on the tallest one.
+By adding the class 'same-height' to each column you can easily force the columns to have the same height based on the tallest one.